Little Man Tate: Box office

 In its opening weekend in North America, Little Man Tate was #6 at the box office, grossing $2.3 million.
 The film grossed a total of $25 million domestically, against a $10 million budget becoming a commercial success.

 Critical response

-The review aggregator website Rotten Tomatoes gives the film an approval rating of 73% based on 30 reviews, with an average rating of 6.30/10.
+The review aggregator website Rotten Tomatoes gives Little Man Tate an approval rating of 71% based on 31 reviews, with an average rating of 6.30/10.
 On Metacritic, the film has a weighted average score of 71 out of 100 based on 5 reviews, indicating "generally favourable reviews".

-Roger Ebert gave the film three and a half stars out of four and commented on how the film's premise is similar to Foster's life, saying; "Little Man Tate is the kind of movie you enjoy watching; it's about interesting people finding out about themselves and as Foster creates this little man who sees a lot and knows a lot but is only gradually beginning to understand a lot, we can hear echoes, perhaps, of a young girl who once found it more interesting to study French than get her picture in the fan magazines".
+Roger Ebert gave the film three and a half stars out of four and commented on how the film's premise is similar to Foster's life, saying; "Little Man Tate is the kind of movie you enjoy watching; it's about interesting people finding out about themselves and as Foster creates this little man who sees a lot and knows a lot but is only gradually beginning to understand a lot, we can hear echoes, perhaps, of a young girl who once found it more interesting to study French than get her picture in the fan magazines."